Sciences Po

 Best For

-• Francophone students (B2+ French, can handle bilingual) with clear political/policy/diplomatic ambitions — income-based tuition can be €0 for low-income students, unique value proposition.
+- ✓Francophone students (B2+ French) with clear political, policy, or diplomatic ambitions — income-based tuition can be EUR 0 for low-income students, making this an unmatched value proposition among elite institutions.

 Not Ideal For